-We experienced rising costs for certain materials, including increased logistics costs that adversely affected our gross margins, and had a material effect on our business, financial condition and results of operations for fiscal year 2023.
-Continued pressure from inflationary factors, such as further increases in the cost of materials for our products, cost of labor, interest rates, overhead costs and logistics costs could further exacerbate these effects and harm our business, operating results, and financial condition.
+We experienced rising costs for certain materials, including increased logistics and duties costs that adversely affected our gross margins and net income (loss), and had a material effect on our business, financial condition and results of operations for fiscal year 2023 and the first six months of fiscal year 2024.
+We expect that gross margins and net income (loss) will continue to be adversely affected by increased material costs and freight and logistic expenses through at least the remainder of fiscal year 2024, and potentially longer.
+Continued pressure from inflationary factors, such as further increases in the cost of materials for our products, cost of labor, interest rates, overhead costs, logistics and duties costs could further exacerbate these effects and harm our business, operating results, and financial condition.